 The combined clinical safety database from more than 20 clinical trials with tesofensine now contains approximately 1,600 patients taking a therapeutic dose for up to a year, providing robust safety data.
 It has been given FDA approval as an orphan drug.

-Potential Side Effects of Tesofensine
+What are the Potential Side Effects of Tesofensine?

 The side effects of tesofensine are similar to other currently approved diet pills and weight loss medications.